Sunday, March 22, 2009

 Mr. Page is a graduate of Harvard College and the NYU Law School and his responsibilities as OMB Director include

 I had a chance to listen to him at New York Law School and took some photos and notes.
-I report below what Mr. Page said until I received word that a videotape of his comments had been posted online, at which point I decided I would just post the link to this videotape.
+I started reporting below what Mr. Page said, but midway I received word that a videotape of his comments had been posted online, at which point I decided I would stop typing up my notes.
+I have posted the link to the NYLS videotape at the end.

 REMARKS OF MR. MARK PAGE, DIRECTOR, NYC OMB